 The “caged animal” is being released.

 Justin passed the radiation test this morning and has been cleared to leave, not a minute too soon, either.
 He has been having catheter issues and we think it is on its last leg.
 So instead of repairing it, they are just going to pull it.
 He would be excited, but he is still sleeping … because, according to Justin, he had been a — ready for this? — “caged party animal.”

 Anyhow, just waiting for our schedule for the next few days and then we are out of here and marching back to the Ronald McDonald House.
 Hopefully it’s not raining.

-Thanks for your prayers and thanks for checking in.
+Thanks for your prayers.
 It’s going to be a good day.